I recently completed a full year without drinking a single drop of alcohol.

 I stumbled upon a forum thread about quitting drinking for a year.
-The writer who started the thread said that it’s hard for human brain to process the thought of quitting forever.
-Quitting for one year and evaluating your decision afterwards is a much more acceptable idea for your brain.
+The writer who started the thread said that it’s hard for the human brain to process the thought of quitting forever.
+Quitting for one year and evaluating your decision afterward is a much more acceptable idea for your brain.

 That made perfect sense to me because that was where I was struggling.
 This sounded a lot better than quitting forever: “Quit drinking for a year and evaluate after finishing one year without drinking a single drop of alcohol.”

 Quitting for one year sounded much better than quitting forever.
 It made perfect sense but my brain still resisted to the idea of quitting.
 One year abstinence would be easier than quitting forever but it still was not easy.